gilramir/gren-i18next/README.md

 ## Fetching Translations

-If you can't pass the translations as flags but want to fetch them from Elm code instead do the same as in the simple example but apply the decoder to the Http call.
+If you can't pass the translations as flags but want to fetch them from Gren code instead do the same as in the simple example but apply the decoder to the Http call.

+## Embedded Translation

+Or, if your application has a small set of translations and you don't mind every user having every translation loaded into their browser, you can generate the translations directly in Gren code.

 ## Advanced Stuff: Placeholders and fallback languages